Spotlight on Success

 |When I received an invitation via email to attend the Women For Hire Career Expo that was being held in my area, I was impressed by both the national and global companies that were participating.
 I took the time to research each company and the positions they were looking to fill.
 I found companies that matched my skill set and I could see myself reaching the professional goals I’d set for myself, which allowed me to prep for the expo with complete confidence.

 My experience was fantastic!
-The morning seminar with Tory Johnson was very insightful and empowering, and it set the tone for my day.
+The morning seminar was very insightful and empowering, and it set the tone for my day.

 Upon entering the main event, I approached the Regus booth.
 You could feel the very high energy of the recruiters.
 There were genuine smiles and happiness—the kind you only see in employees who really love their jobs.
 They realized I had thoroughly researched their company—my cover letter showed I came specifically to meet them—and my resume matched the skill set they were seeking.
 Our personalities meshed right away.
 It was clear I wanted to join their team.
 Now those women are my colleagues.